camatcode/ex_ftp/README.md

 When `authenticator` is `ExFTP.Auth.DigestAuth`, ex_ftp call out to an HTTP endpoint that implements [HTTP Digest Access Auth](https://en.wikipedia.org/wiki/Digest_access_authentication) with the user's supplied credentials.

-If, after completing the full workflow, the endpoint responds with **HTTP 200**, the user is considered authenticated.

-Additionally, if configured, ex_ftp can call out to a separate endpoint that performs digest auth to check that a user is still considered valid.

 > [!NOTE]
 > This can be used in situations where SSL is not available, though be warned, Digest Access is considered